privacygmail cleanupemail security

 • Doesn't actually unsubscribe you (just creates filters to hide emails)

-• Free because your private data is their actual product
+• Free because your private data is the real product

-• Unclear privacy policy deliberately buried in lengthy terms
+• Privacy policy deliberately buried in lengthy terms

 • No transparency about who buys your data